Main menu

 The frequency setting is obviously critical and this may explain why some frequency stability related problems were encountered even with this extremely good oscillator.

 The presence of the Hewlett oscillator explains also the general build of the machine.
 When I examined the machine there were various minor anomalies.
 One of which was the size of the two chassis.
 They are both much bigger than they need to be.
 Also there are two separate chassis and the earlier Beam Rays machines had only one.
 Another thing is that there is a circuit on the oscillator stage which is not connected and not used.
 This was probably meant to be able to create square waves by sine overdrive and clipping.
-Finally the mounting holes on the chassis do not correspond with the mounting holes on the case -
+Finally the mounting holes on the chassis do not correspond with the mounting holes on the case - someone has drilled new holes in both chassis to remount them in the case.
+This could mean that the case the machine is in is not the original case it was shipped in.
+Alternatively it could mean that the chassis were previously mounted in a different way (maybe in a different case) prior to shipping.

 Taking all these things together leads me to the conclusion that the machine I examined is probably an original prototype.
 This makes sense considering that the Hewlett oscillator was so new.
 Obviously, Phillip Hoyland or whoever built the machine decided to try making the oscillator stage separately from the output stage.
 The output stage is presumably the same as in earlier Beam Rays machines (it looks the same as a 1937 Beam Rays machine), but clearly they decided to build the oscillator on a separate chassis.
 The chassis were overlarge to allow for circuit expansion and modification.
 The unused circuit was probably tested at some point and found to be unnecessary.
 And it is likely that during development the different mountings were used on some sort of open frame to allow testing and measurement.

 But this prototype machine was shipped and sold as a finished unit, why?
 The answer is probably quite obvious.
 The machine was produced during the great depression.
 Everything was expensive, Beam Rays was a small company and needed to keep down costs.
 The prototype was probably only needed during development.
-Once everything had been worked out satisfactorily, the prototype was no longer needed -
+Once everything had been worked out satisfactorily, the prototype was no longer needed - and could be sold for a substantial profit, as it was effectively a working machine of a new design.

 The 6SJ7 and 6K6(B) tubes on the combined schematic are the basic Hewlett Wein Bridge oscillator circuit.
 See "The Hewlett Connection" for a schematic of Hewlett's patented design.
 The third tube marked 6K6(A) is a simple cathode follower buffer stage, analogous to a modern transistor emitter follower circuit.
 This circuit has high input impedance, low output impedance and unity gain.
 It is designed to insulate the sensitive oscillator section from the following output stages.
 The 6SN7 tube is the unused circuit and as mentioned above was probably meant to be part of a fast clipper amplifier to produce square wave modulation.